SnapDrop/snapdrop/README.md

 ## Desktop App
 Note: if you are using Google Chrome, you can easily install Snapdrop PWA on your desktop by clicking the install button in the top-right corner.

-If you are not using Chrome or Edge, you can install the [Snapdrop Desktop App](https://github.com/infin1tyy/snapdrop-desktop) built on top of Electrum.
+If you are not using Chrome or Edge, you can install the [Snapdrop Desktop App](https://github.com/infin1tyy/snapdrop-desktop) built on top of Electron.
 (Thanks to Infin1tyy!).